sndirsch/ingress-ice/README.md

  2. Double-Click `ingress-ice.cmd` and follow the instructions
  4. It will save captured screenshots with into `Ice-2014-07-13--09-13-37.png`, `Ice-2014-07-13--09-14-07.png`...

 If you want to reconfigure the script, just double click `reconfigure.cmd`.
+If you want to use cookies instead of login and password, see [cookies authentication](https://github.com/nibogd/ingress-ice/wiki/Cookies-Authentication).

 ### Linux/Mac OS X